-- Exams will not be cumulative - A failing grade may be assigned to any student who fails to complete one or more of the exams. - Make-up exams are NOT an option with an official university medical excuse (see University Calendar).
+- Exams will NOT be cumulative. - Late assignments will NOT be accepted without an official university medical excuse. - Emailed assignments will NOT be accepted. - A failing grade may be assigned to any student who fails to complete one or more of the exams. - Make-up exams are NOT an option without an official university medical excuse (see University Calendar).
 You must contact the instructor before the scheduled exam or you will have forfeited any right to make up the exam.
 Any medical excuses must be accompanied by a note from a physician.